MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 #### Solution: troubleshoot the KMS connection

-To resolve this issue, troubleshoot the network connection between teh KMS host and the client.
-Make sure that TCP port 1688 (default) isn't blocked by a firewall or being otherwise filtered.
+To resolve this issue, troubleshoot the network connection between the KMS host and the client.
+Make sure that a firewall isn't blocking or otherwise filtering TCP port 1688 (default).

 ### 0xC004F041 The Software Protection Service determined that the Key Management Server (KMS) isn't activated

-When you encounter this issue, an error message appears that says, "The Software Protection Service determined that the Key Management Server (KMS) is not activated.
+When you encounter this issue, an error message appears that says, "The Software Protection Service determined that the Key Management Server (KMS) isn't activated.
 KMS needs to be activated."

 #### 0xC004F041 cause